gvegayon/appliedsnar/docs/part-01-06-network-simulation-and-viz.md

 # Simulating and visualizing networks

 In this chapter, we will build and visualize artificial networks using Exponential Random Graph Models [ERGMs.]
-Together with chapter 3, this will be an extended example of how to read network data and visualize it using some of the available R packages out there.
+Together with Chapter 3; this will be an extended example of how to read network data and visualize it using some of the available R packages.

 For this chapter, we will be using the following R packages: